vrchatapi/vrchatapi-csharp/docs/InviteApi.md

 [[Back to README]](../README.md)

-## GetFavoriteGroups
+## RequestInvite

-> List&lt;FavoriteGroup&gt; GetFavoriteGroups (int? n = null, int? offset = null, string ownerId = null)
+> Notification RequestInvite (string userId)

-List Favorite Groups
+Request Invite

-Return a list of favorite groups owned by a user.
-Returns the same information as `getFavoriteGroups`.
+Requests an invite from a user.
+Returns the Notification of type `requestInvite` that was sent.

 ### Example